lemiant/vardenblogarchive/_posts/2015-06-13-week-6-look-ma,-no-hands.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cH59rFDirSA" frameborder="0" allowfullscreen></iframe>

-in addition to this inductive switch, Mike mounted an e-stop to the roof of the golf cart.
+In addition to this inductive switch, Mike mounted an e-stop to the roof of the golf cart.
 This switch is electronically coupled to the inductive switch so that if either of the two are activated, the computer looses control of the golf cart.

 ![Picture of the e-stop](/blog/imgs/e-stop.jpg)